keboola/developers-docs/integrate/data-streams/overview/index.md

 ### Conditions

-Incoming events are immediately mapped to the schema defined in each sink, and each new row is appended to a CSV file.
-This CSV file is stored in your Keboola project.
-When certain conditions are met, the data from the file is imported to the destination table.
+Incoming events are immediately mapped to the schema defined in each sink, and each new row is appended to a CSV file on local harddisk (local storage).

+When the local storage has enough records or a short time passes, the records from the local storage are appended to a CSV file stored in your Keboola project (staging storage).

+When certain conditions are met, the data from the file is imported to the destination table (target storage).
 These `conditions` are defined by the sink:

 | Condition | Minimum |  Maximum   |   Default   |
 | :- | :-: |:----------:|:-----------:|